 - 1. The Seminary Preparatory Course is intended for those students who expect to take up theology.
-Under ordinary circumstances, students selecting this course are expected to take the prescribed studies.
+Under ordinary eircumstances, students selecting this course are expected to take the prescribed studies.
 With the approval of the Committee on Studies, they may take Physiology instead of Algebra in the First Class, and Geography instead of Geometry in the Second Class. - 2.
 Students selecting the Teachers' Course must take the prescribed course.
 In exceptional cases, this course may be varied with the approval of the Committee on Studies. - 3.
 Students who are candidates for graduation in other courses must complete seventeen units, a unit meaning a subject of study pursued through a school year, with five recitation periods per week.
-Of these seventeen units, nine must be presented by all applicants, viz.:
+Fifteen of these units are required by the University of Michigan.
+In addition to these, one unit of Bible Study and one unit of Dutch are required.
+Of these fifteen units, ten must be presented by all applicants, viz.: